 Same for adults.
 If you’re having trouble staying asleep, getting out of bed, checking your phone, turning on lights, whatever you’re “doing” outside of your bed is reinforcing you being awake.
 If you have to go to the bathroom, keep the lights off and do so with the least amount of stimulation.

 Return to your cozy bed and go right back to sleep.
 What if you can’t?
 Well, remember, you’re used to letting your nocturnal potty habits keep you up.
 So, like a baby, you need to learn to self-soothe.
 No, I’m not recommending you suck your thumb.
 But you need to learn a relaxation technique to put yourself back to sleep.

 I recommend my go-back-to-sleep exercise below.

-What if your brain is buzzing with worried thoughts?
+What if your brain is buzzing with worrying thoughts?
 The same exercise works by helping burn off the adrenaline that’s creating your anxiety.
 Worry feeds on itself.
 Do the go-back-to-sleep exercise right away.
 Don’t feed your angst by ruminating – chewing worry-cud like a cow.

-Deborah’s Go-Back-to-Sleep Exercise:
+Deborah’s Adult Sleep Training / Go-Back-to-Sleep Exercise: